-Ninety-nine percent of all three and four year old children are taking up some free/funded early education, as are 75% of two year olds (at March 2017) – higher than the latest published England rate, 68%.
+Ninety-four percent of three and four year old children are taking up some funded early education, as are 70.1% of eligible two year olds (average take-up 2020/21 academic year) which is slightly higher than the national rate of 69%.

 The Foundation Stage assessment measures a child’s development and achievement at the end of their Reception year.
 The three prime areas assessed cover communication and language; physical development; and personal, social and emotional development.
-In 2016, there were only small differences between the Wakefield District and regional and national averages, and a total of 65.2% of children were determined to have achieved a good level of development.
+In 2019, there were only small differences between the Wakefield district and regional (70%) and national (72%) averages, and a total of 71% of children were determined to have achieved a good level of development.

 Key Stage 2